 The Black Bears of Alligator River, North Carolina

 Last month, I drove down to Alligator River, North Carolina to search for wild American black bears.
-In the process, I made this short documentary about my search for these … Continue reading The Black Bears of Alligator River, North Carolina
+In the process, I made this short documentary about my search for these awesome animals.
+(Sorry; this is kind of cheating as far as blog posts go, but I had to post something).
+Please watch the video below….

 Photos of North Carolina Underwater

 Hey, folks!
 Sorry for the lack of updates.
 Here is my first post of 2016…at the very tail end of January 31st, 2016.
-As you can tell, I very hastily … Continue reading Photos of North Carolina Underwater
+As you can tell, I very hastily put this together, but I think many of you will enjoy the pictures.
+I am currently dedicating much of my time writing for MaxAnimal, but…

 The Carnivorous Plants of the Carolinas

 In the coastal plains of the Carolinas in the eastern United States, a Lost World lies hidden away from the eyes of the average naturalist.
-Here, you will find several … Continue reading The Carnivorous Plants of the Carolinas
+Here, you will find several swamps with very low nitrogen and phosphorus soil content.
+For most plants, this lack of nitrogen and phosphorus makes life difficult, but for a few…

 I Shoot Animals for Fun, but I Don’t Use a Gun…

 Dear readers, If you have not heard yet, an American dentist named Walter Palmer shot and killed a beloved male lion named Cecil in Zimbabwe.
-Not only did he kill … Continue reading I Shoot Animals for Fun, but I Don’t Use a Gun…
+Not only did he kill an animal in cold blood, but he and a couple other poachers lured the lion out of a national park, so he could shoot it….

 Shark Week Sucks, but Will SharkFest Take Its Place?